Startr/WEB-Sage.Education-docs/docs/getting-started/env-configuration.md

 :::warning

 When `ENABLE_OAUTH_SIGNUP` is enabled, setting `WEBUI_SESSION_COOKIE_SAME_SITE` to `strict` can cause login failures.
-This is because Open WebUI uses a session cookie to validate the callback from the OAuth provider, which helps prevent CSRF attacks.
+This is because Sage WebUI uses a session cookie to validate the callback from the OAuth provider, which helps prevent CSRF attacks.

 However, a `strict` session cookie is not sent with the callback request, leading to potential login issues.
 If you experience this problem, use the default `lax` value instead.